jallphin/spitfire/README.md

 9. Convienent "pastebin" functionality for working and collaborting on the fly
 10. Command shortcut script to help redteams remember proper syntax

-# Welcome to RTS
+# Welcome to _Spitfire_

-At it's heart RTS is just a culmination of others people hard work and ingenunity which has been curated, automated, and made easy to install.
+At it's heart Spitfire is just a culmination of others people hard work and ingenunity which has been curated, automated, and made easy to install.
-RTS is meant to be installed on a portable computing device that you can take with you to pentest engagements.
+Spitfire is meant to be installed on a portable computing device that you can take with you to pentest engagements.
 The way we use this guy:
 1. ASUS Vivomini (https://www.asus.com/us/Displays-Desktops/Mini-PCs/VivoMini/)
 2. ESXI 6.5 installed (the ESXi 6.5 image actually needs to modified with proper LAN drivers to work)
 3. Kali as a virtual machine running inside ESXI 6.5
 4. Each service running a docker micro-service utilizing docker-compose and a master bash script for automation.

-The culmination of the all four steps above results in something we call RTS.
+The culmination of the all four steps above results in something we call Spitfire.

-When RTS is deployed this way, it provides a convienent, deployable nerve center for any pentest engagement.
+When Spitfire is deployed this way, it provides a convienent, deployable nerve center for any pentest engagement.

 # Composition
 1. Kali Linux (https://www.kali.org/)